 - black craft paint

-I used a small popsicle stick to spread the mixture carefully around my plant.
-Once it was covered to where I was pleased I let it dry.
+Here use small popsicle sticks to spread the mixture carefully around my plant.
+After covering well, I let it dry.
 It dried pretty fast about one hour.

-I began to bend the branches outwards in spots on the outer edge to have a more realistic feel.
-I have to tell you I love the version of this dirt and plan to use it for other projects.
+Now I begin to bend the branches of my DIY lavender knockoff outwards in spots on the outer edge to have a more realistic feel.

-For the money of kitty liter and Elmer’s glue I have to say I LOVE this project and the end result.
-Everything else I already had in the house so the cost was very little and the joy of creating I’d say this is a huge win, win!
+For the money of kitty litter and Elmer’s glue I have to say I LOVE this project and the end result.
+This fake soil is truly amazing, and I will make this again.

-When I created my piece above with the Florentine plaques HERE I mentioned the tip of the cloche was in the picture.
+When I created my piece above with the Florentine plaques HERE.
+This post is a big transformation.

-I hope you enjoyed this DIY and get inspiration to try your hand at making this or a piece similar.
+Lastly, I hope you enjoyed this DIY lavender knockoff and get inspiration to try your hand at making one of your own home.

 Next up is Liberty from B4 and Afters and I hope you pop over to see what she has created for this challenge she always creates wonderful pieces.